Danmurray2/JavaCosineCalculator/README.md

 I will be working to implement extra functionality and improvements to it in the future Any suggestions and/or changes more than welcome!

+To run the jar file from the terminal type: java –cp ./cosine.jar is.gmit.dip.Runner